Vizzuality/marxan-cloud/docs/README_azure-cloud-deployments.md

   - 3x D4 v2 nodes
   - 2x E20 OS disks

+- two instances of Azure Database for PostgresSQL

+  - one D4 v3 instance (database for API metadata)
+  - one D8 v3 instance (geoprocessing database)

 - one VM as bastion host

   - one D2a v4 Virtual Machine